 But considering that cardiovascular disease claims the lives of millions of Americans every year, your heart health shouldn’t be ignored — no matter the reason.

 6 Ways to Improve Your Heart Health on a Budget

 Here are several simple and inexpensive ways to boost your heart health without compromising your budget.

 Like any muscle in your body, the heart grows stronger with exercise.
 This doesn’t mean you have to pay for a pricey gym membership or a personal trainer.
 A nice long walk outside is all you need to get into shape.

 Make these moves more challenging by using items around your house.
 A chair is a great tool for step ups, tricep dips and decline pushups.
-Meanwhile, water bottles can be used in place of small hand weights and your child’s jump rope is a great way to burn calories quickly.
+Water bottles can be used in place of small hand weights, and borrowing (and using) your child’s jump rope is a great way to burn calories quickly.

 Studies show that a diet higher in protein may provide heart benefits, with some of the best sources coming from fish.
 In fact, the American Heart Association recommends eating at least two servings of fish per week for protein and omega-3 fatty acids.

-For instance, someone who smokes one pack of cigarettes a day could save over $1,000 per year.
+For instance, someone who smokes one pack of cigarettes a day could save more than $1,000 per year.
 When it comes to booze, use this alcohol spending calculator to figure out how much you’re blowing and then rethink your next night out.